- Home

 Get a pre-purchase inspection on any used example, with extra attention to electrical system (19).
 An extended warranty is worth pricing out.

-Compared to the 2026 Jeep Grand Cherokee.
+Compared to the 2026 Jeep Grand Cherokee, which scored 5 points lower.
 See also the 2024 Jeep Grand Cherokee for an earlier comparison.

 Pros